karthikeyan2378/react-table/README.md

-# Real-Time Alarm Dashboard Components
+# Real-Time Data Table Components

-This project contains a set of reusable components for displaying real-time data in a highly configurable table, complete with filtering, sorting, and charting capabilities.
-The main component, `DataTable`, has been architected to be generic and reusable.

-The components are built with React and ShadCN UI and use custom CSS for styling.
+This project contains a highly configurable, high-performance data table built from scratch using React.
+It is designed to be a lightweight, dependency-free solution for displaying and interacting with large, real-time datasets.

+All core functionalities, including virtualization, sorting, filtering, column resizing, and row selection, have been custom-built to provide a fast and seamless user experience without relying on heavy external table libraries.

 ---

 ## Features

--   **Generic `DataTable` Component**: Render any data structure with a simple configuration.
+-   **From-Scratch Generic `DataTable`**: Render any data structure with a simple configuration.
+No external table libraries needed.
--   **Virtualization**: Handles thousands of rows smoothly using TanStack Virtual.
+-   **Custom Row Virtualization**: Handles thousands of rows smoothly by rendering only the visible items.
 -   **Client-Side Operations**: Fast filtering, sorting, and pagination.
--   **Column Customization**: Resizing, reordering, and hiding/showing columns.
+-   **Full Column Customization**: Resize, reorder, and hide/show columns with native drag-and-drop.
 -   **Advanced Selection**: Multi-row selection with Shift and Ctrl/Cmd keys, plus drag-to-select.
+-   **Frozen Columns**: "Freeze" columns to the left side of the table for better context while scrolling horizontally.
 -   **Data Export**: Export the current view to CSV, Excel, or PDF.
 -   **Config-Driven UI**: Table columns, filters, and charts are all driven by a central configuration file.
 -   **Context Menu**: Right-click on rows for custom actions.
--   **Configurable Pagination**: Customize the initial page size and the "rows per page" options.
--   **Configurable Toolbar**: Show or hide individual toolbar controls like "Add Row" or "Export" via props.
+-   **Customizable Toolbar & Pagination**: Configure every aspect of the toolbar and pagination controls via props.

 ---